AmaaniGoose/amaanigoose.github.io/index.md

 ## About me

-I am a college student and day trader, currently studying Btech+MS at Jawaharlal Nehru University, India.
+I am an University student and options trader, currently studying towards my BTech degree at Jawaharlal Nehru University, India.
 I am interested in financial markets and web development.
 In the future, I want to become an investment banking and finance professional.

+## Education

+1. Apeejay School, Park Street: Tenth Grade: Graduated with CGPA 10 from CBSE.
+2. Apeejay School, Park Street: Twelfth Grade: Graduated with 97.4% marks in CBSE Science stream(best of four).
+3. Currently studying for a BTech degree at Jawaharlal Nehru University.
+CGPA: 8.66/9
+Rank 1 out of 65 students
+Qualified GATE-2022 in EC (AIR-1929)

 ## Projects and Portfolio